etaagen/SIPS_GSC/SIPS_GSC_Survey_2019.md

 > students satisfaction and concerns with unification of the five
 > sections, career path exploration, mental health resources and
 > inclusion initiatives.
 The survey was distributed via the SIPS
 > graduate student listserv (179 students).
-The 47 participant’s
+The **47 participant’s**
-> responses are summarized
+> responses are summarized below.
-below.
+> The raw survey results used to create this visualization are located
+> in the GitHub repository <https://github.com/etaagen/SIPS_GSC>,
+> qualitative file: `2019 SIPS Graduate Student Climate Survey
+> Results.pdf`, and quantitative file:
+`GSC2019survey.csv`.

 #### 1\) Should there be an introductory curriculum for all incoming SIPS graduate students and if yes, what should the classes be?
 (37 responses)